How to Backup iPad to External Hard Drive with/without iTunes

 Step 4.
 Preview the items on your iPhone and select the needed data.
 Click OK then.

-When the backup is complete, you can go to the Backup Management to find the backup task.
-Here you can view the backup files, create an incremental backup, restore backup to device, etc.
+When the backup is complete, you can go to Backup History to find the backup task.
+Here you can view the backup files, restore backup to device, delete the backups, etc.

-If you want to edit your photos on computer, you can click the Transfer to Computer option to transfer photos from iPad to external hard drive.
+If you want to edit your photos on computer, you can click go to Phone Transfer > iPhone to PC to transfer photos from iPad to external hard drive.

 The simplest method of moving iTunes backup to external hard drive is copying the backup files of your iPad in C drive and then paste them into your external HDD but there is a problem that when you move the folder back and are ready to restore iPad in iTunes, it might not appear in iTunes.